Witch Hazel Distillate (Pure & Alcohol Free)

 2. For sunburn

-Witch Hazel is a drug store staple with a host of therapeutic properties.
+Witch Hazel is a drug store staple with a host of natural benefits.
 One of them, the soothing of sunburns, might come in handy if you fail to slather on the sunscreen this weekend.
 Treating sunburn with witch hazel (soak a cotton pad and apply topically) may help lessen healing time and possibly prevent the infamous skin peeling and flaking.

 3. Eliminate eye edema